The Historical Society of Princeton headquaters is at Updike Farmstead at 354 Quaker Road.

 The Updike Farmstead

-The Historical Society of Princeton purchased the six-acre Updike Farmstead from the estate of Stanley Updike in 2004.
+The Historical Society of Princeton purchased the six-acre Updike Farmstead from the estate of Stanley Updike in 2004, and in 2016 the Society relocated its headquarters there.
 The Farmstead consists of a late 18th/early 19th century farmhouse, a large barn built in 1892, wagon shed, corn crib, three-bay garage and garden sheds.
 After the purchase, careful plans were laid for the rehabilitation of the late 18th/early 19th century farmhouse and related sitework to accommodate expanded operations for the Historical Society.
 With initial support for the purchase of the Farmstead from the New Jersey Green Acres Program and the Mercer County Open Space Preservation Board, the Historical Society also received funding from the New Jersey Cultural Trust and from the New Jersey Historic Trust as well private foundations, corporations, and very generous individuals.
 The Historical Society partnered with the Princeton architectural firm of Farewell Mills Gatsch on the farmhouse rehabilitation from fall 2009 through 2010.
-Updike Farmstead will be open to the public from 12 - 4 pm on the following Saturdays in 2015: March 7, April 4, May 2, June 6, August 1, and October 3.
-Admission is $4 (free for HSP Members!).
+Updike Farmstead will be open to the public from 12 - 4 pm, Wednesday through Sunday.
+Admission is $4 (free for HSP Members).